vargalaszlo87/hybrid-gc/README.md

 ## Short description

 If you see this circuit for the first time, then seems simple.
+It includes some transistors, op amps and passive items.
+Seriously, the main part of this circuit is a common Emitter circuit with variable source resistance.

+In this case the channel-resistance of FET (Rds) acts like a voltage controlled resistor.
+It's well know, the gain of the common-emitter amplifier depends strongly on the emitter resistance.